vengaer/expected/README.md

 C++17 implementation of `std::expected` conforming to the interface proposed in [P0323R9](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0323r9.html).

 The current standard is somewhat limiting when it comes to error handling.
 We are forced to either juggle error codes (efficient but messy) or rely on exceptions (expressive but inefficient).
 Languages such as [Haskell](https://www.haskell.org) and [Rust](https://www.rust-lang.org) have instead chosen to use monadic error handling.
-This way, functions that may fail can return an instance of one of two types, one being of the 'correct' return type and one being of an error type. `std::expected` is an attempt to bring this approach to C++.
+This way, functions that may fail can return an instance of one of two types, one being of the 'correct' return type and one being of an error type. `std::expected` is this approach brought to C++.
 This would allow for the expressiveness of exceptions but with a significantly smaller performance hit (a single boolean check is enough), while also making the code more concise.

 Using `expected`, one might replace the following
 ```cpp